PowerDNS/weakforced/README.md

 Policies
 --------

-There is a sensible default policy, and extensive support for crafting your own policies using the insanely great Lua scripting language.
+There is a sensible default policy in wforce.conf (running without this means *no* policy), and extensive support for crafting your own policies using the insanely great Lua scripting language.

 Sample:

 ```
+-- set up the things we want to track
+field_map = {}
+-- use hyperloglog to track cardinality of (failed) password attempts
+field_map["diffFailedPasswords"] = "hll"
+-- track those things over 6x10 minute windows
+sdb = newStringStatsDB(600, 6, field_map)

+-- this function counts interesting things when "report" is invoked
-function allow(wfdb, lt)
+function twreport(lt)
-	if(wfdb:countDiffFailuresAddress(lt.remote, 10) > 50)
+	if (not lt.success)
 	then
+	   sdb:twAdd(lt.remote, "diffFailedPasswords", lt.pwhash)
+	   addrlogin = lt.remote:tostring() .. lt.login
+	   sdb:twAdd(addrlogin, "diffFailedPasswords", lt.pwhash)
+	end
+end

+function allow(lt)
+	if(sdb:twGet(lt.remote, "diffFailedPasswords") > 50)
+	then
 		return -1 -- BLOCK!
 	end
+	// concatenate the IP address and login string
+	addrlogin = lt.remote:tostring() .. lt.login

-	if(wfdb:countDiffFailuresAddressLogin(lt.remote, lt.login, 10) > 3)
+	if(sdb:twGet(addrlogin, "diffFailedPasswords") > 3)
 	then
 		return 3 -- must wait for 3 seconds
 	end

 	return 0 -- OK!
 end
 ```